 Abdominoplasty surgery lasts anywhere from one to five hours, depending on the desired look and the patient’s unique physiology.
 To begin the procedure, an incision is made just above the pubic bone area.
 This incision goes horizontally across the lower abdomen and sometimes around to the back.
 The skin is then stretched away from the muscle tissue, and excess skin is removed.
 The abdomen muscle tissue is tightened to provide a firmly contoured stomach and well-defined waistline.
 Finally, the incision is closed; and the skin is stitched back into place.
 Sometimes the procedure requires an additional incision around the navel in order to provide the best results.

 Generally, post-operative instructions call for plenty of rest and limited movement in order to speed up the healing process and recovery time.
 As the body recuperates, the patient can expect some swelling, pain, and discomfort.
 Medication can be prescribed to relieve any pain caused by the procedure.
 The stitches will be removed shortly after the surgery depending on the procedure(s) involved.
 Normal activities can generally be resumed within two weeks.
 It may take up to a year for the body to completely adapt to the new abdominal configuration.
-With proper diet and exercise the striking results of the surgery will be long lasting.
+With proper diet and exercise the striking results of the surgery should be long lasting.